adaorachi/openfabric_assessment/README.md

-## ONSHOP - Online Shopping platform
+## ONSHOPPRS - Online Shopping platform

 This is an Online Shopping platform built using [Angular](https://angular.io/) for the front-end processes and [NodeJs](https://nodejs.org/en/), [Express.js](https://expressjs.com/), [MongoDB](https://www.mongodb.com/) and [Mongoose](https://mongoosejs.com/) for the back end services, to store data and build APIs endpoints for retrieving and manipulating user data.